MicrosoftDocs/windows-insider/wip/at-home/get-started.md

 3. To confirm installation of the latest Insider Preview build, type __Winver__ in the Windows search bar and run the command to get the build number of the Windows version currently running on your PC.
 Compare this against the latest build available as listed in [Flight Hub](https://docs.microsoft.com/en-us/windows-insider/flight-hub/).

 NOTE:
-* Once you have installed an Insider Preview build, you can provide feedback on the build using the Feedback Hub.
-This can help us fix any issues you many encounter and is also an effective way to send suggestions to our engineering teams for new features and improvements.
+* Once you have installed an Insider Preview build, you can provide feedback on the build using the Feedback Hub application in Windows.
+This can help us fix any issues you may encounter and is also an effective way to send suggestions to our engineering teams for new features and improvements.
 For more information see: [Send feedback to Microsoft with the Feedback Hub app](https://support.microsoft.com/en-us/help/4021566/windows-10-send-feedback-to-microsoft-with-feedback-hub-app).
 * If you are unable to install an Insider Preview build or encounter related issus, see [Troubleshooting](troubleshooting.md)

 ## Supported languages